 Loss contingencies, including claims and legal actions arising in the ordinary course of business, are recorded as liabilities when the likelihood of loss is probable and an amount or range of loss can be reasonable estimated.
-Management does not believe there now are such matters that will have a material effect on the financial statements.
+Management does not believe there are such matters that will have a material effect on the financial statements at December 31, 2020 and 2019.